microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 `Boolean`   | `boolean`
 `Object`    | `any`

+In Typescript, the primitive type `number` is nearly always the right type; whenever methods from the object type `Number` are needed, the compiler asks for the apparent type anyway, and the apparent type of `number` is `Number`.

+Neither `object` nor `Object` have defined properties or string index signatures, which means that they give too many errors to be useful in Javascript.
+Until Typescript 3.7, both were rewritten to `any`, but we found that few people used `object` in JSDoc, and that more and more JSDoc authors wanted to use `object` with its Typescript meaning.
 The rewrite `Object -> any` is disabled when `"noImplicitAny": true`, which the compiler takes as a signal that the code is being written with Typescript in mind.
-Old versions of Typescript also rewrote `object -> any`, but stopped in Typescript 3.7.

 There are also rewrites of other JSDoc types that are equivalent to built-in Typescript types: